 About Montbron Castle

-The Château de Montbron, mentioned in a diploma of Charles the Bald in 852 and known locally as the Vieux Château (‘old castle’) is the remains of a castle in the commune of Montbron in the Charente département of France.
+The Château de Montbron, known locally as the Vieux Château, or ‘old castle’, are the remains of a castle in the commune of Montbron in the Charente division of France.

 The castle and site has been known from the before the 12th century, being mentioned in the diploma of Charles the Bald in 852.

 The current château was built during the 15th century in around 1480, shortly after the Hundred Years War had left behind so much destruction.

 In the 15th century it was razed, with its simple rectangular keep, as a sign of infamy on the orders of King of France Charles VII.
 Marguerite de Rohan, Countess of Angoulême, rebuilt the castle.
 Parts of the Romanesque-style keep alongside other sections of the castle still remain.